donno2048/Rosehip-pypi/README.md

 in the python command line
 ###### (you can open it using `win`+`R` then type `python`)

-If you're using a laptop replace 'pc' with 'laptop'
+If you're using a laptop replace 'pc' with 'laptop' or just run:

+`rosehip`

 ## What can you do with it: